“There is nothing more fatal for our musical sense, than to allow ourselves – by the hour – to hear musical sounds

 Among the portable digital recorders on the market, for self-recording in practice, I’m partial to the units manufactured by Zoom (please note that I am not a paid endorser of their products).
 The model H2n is pictured above.

 These devices are relatively pocket-sized, come with excellent built-in mics – far superior to the mics on phones, tablets and computers – and they allow for easy data storage and handling.

-You can read about their features, watch videos and compare prices via the links below.
+You can read about their features, watch videos and compare prices via my Amazon Affiliate links below.